Tap to get financing

 If you want to refinance an apartment building, there are plenty of options out there.
 The same thing goes if you’re looking to buy a multifamily property or even build one.

 Whichever you’re planning to do, you will likely need financing.
-As loans are getting more expensive with rising interest rates, it’s more important now than ever before to pick the right financing option.
+While interest rates have started to gradually come down late this year, it's still really, really important to pick the right financing option for your project.

 How do you do that?